What is the Rock My Adventure travel style like?

 We live and breathe Africa travel and want you to have an amazing African adventure that you will remember for the rest of your life.

-Each tour is created by Helen and are fully bespoke and completely unique, combining safari, nature, wildlife, fun activities, culture, nightlife, food and interaction wth local people.
+Each tour is created by Helen and completely unique, combining safari, nature, wildlife, fun activities, culture, nightlife, food and interaction with local people.

 Our aim is to literally rock your adventure and make sure you have an amazing experience on your trip to Africa by organising an epic and culturally immersive itinerary, at an affordable price but without the stress of planning and booking everything yourself.
 Plus you get the support of an awesome Rock My Adventure group leader and pre-departure support from Helen.